lizmat/raku-all-modules/cpan/TBROWDER/Date-Names/README.md

 is $dn.mon(1, 3), "Jan";  # ok, raw truncation on full named only
 ```

-The full API for the class constructor looks like this, but the names
+The full API for the class constructor looks like this:
-aren't all set in concrete yet (SUGGESTIONS WELCOME):

 ``` perl6
 enum Period <yes no keep-p>;